ElusiveMonni/monni_docs/docs/guides/setting-up-points.md

 ## What are Items?
 Items are a tradable asset which when obtained can trigger an action of your choosing.
 They can be bought, given, or earned through Milestones.
 (We'll go over milestones soon.)

-As for the "actions", these allow you to do things such as add/remove points, roles, or if you like  change a users nickname.
+As for the "actions", these allow you to do things such as add/remove points, roles, or if you like  ban somebody, lol.
 These are generally self explanatory so you can mess around with them.
 Let's create our first Item by navigating to the "Items" section and creating an Item like we did a command.

 ![setting-up-economy-guide](images/economy-guide/create-item.png)